wunderteam/battle-pets-api/README.md

 ### Heroku ENV Variables

-The follow are required to deploy the pet service to Heroku.
+The following ENV variables need to be set in Heroku to run the app correctly.

 `PET_API_TOKEN=UXhygiNEP1vYvRuPA4EluyJxLnscJ6uerTsUlnObFUqKxoyCnN`